jpmondet/devnet_training/maths_4_dev/some_theorems.md

 Suppose p is a prime and k is not a multiple of p, then: k^(p-1) is congruent to 1 (mod p)

+## Graph theory

+The shortest walk from one vertex to another is a path.

+The shortest positive length closed walk through a vertex is a cycle through that vertex.

+### The Triangle Inequality

+dist(u,v) <= dist(u,x) + dist(x,v) for all vertices u, v, x with equality holding iff x is on a shortest path from u to v

+### Adjacency Matrices

+If C is the length-k walk counting matrix for a graph G, and D is the length-m walk counting matrix, then CD is the length k + m walk counting matrix for G.

+The length-k counting matrix of a digraph, G, is (Ag)^k for all k in N